carbonblack/cb-event-forwarder/OUTPUT.md

   the event described in the output message.
 * The `link_parent` key contains a direct link to the associated parent process.
 * The `link_child` key contains a direct link to the associated child process.
-* The `link_sensor` key contains a direct link to the associated endpoint host record in the Cb Response UI.
+* The `link_sensor` key contains a direct link to the associated endpoint host record in the EDR UI.
-* The `link_md5`, `link_process_md5`, or `link_parent_md5` keys contain direct links to binaries related to this event in the Cb Response UI.
+* The `link_md5`, `link_process_md5`, or `link_parent_md5` keys contain direct links to binaries related to this event in the EDR UI.

 ### JavaScript Object Notation (JSON)

 [JSON](http://json.org) is a lightweight [international data interchange standard](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf) originally derived as a subset of the JavaScript language.
-The Cb Response Event Forwarder generates JSON by default as it is highly interoperable with a variety of different languages and is also easy to read by hand when necessary.
+The EDR Event Forwarder generates JSON by default as it is highly interoperable with a variety of different languages and is also easy to read by hand when necessary.
-JSON is the data format required to send events to the Cb Response [Splunk app](https://splunkbase.splunk.com/app/3099/).
+JSON is the data format required to send events to the EDR [Splunk app](https://splunkbase.splunk.com/app/3099/).

 ### QRadar Log Event Extended Format (LEEF)

 The [LEEF](https://www.ibm.com/developerworks/community/wikis/form/anonymous/api/wiki/9989d3d7-02c1-444e-92be-576b33d2f2be/page/3dc63f46-4a33-4e0b-98bf-4e55b74e556b/attachment/a19b9122-5940-4c89-ba3e-4b4fc25e2328/media/QRadar_LEEF_Format_Guide.pdf)
-format is supported by Cb Response Event Forwarder to interoperate with IBM QRadar.
+format is supported by EDR Event Forwarder to interoperate with IBM QRadar.
 Each LEEF log message consists of a header followed by a set of tab-separated key-value pairs ("event attributes").
 A set of keys, defined in the [IBM QRadar LEEF Format Guide](https://www.ibm.com/developerworks/community/wikis/form/anonymous/api/wiki/9989d3d7-02c1-444e-92be-576b33d2f2be/page/3dc63f46-4a33-4e0b-98bf-4e55b74e556b/attachment/a19b9122-5940-4c89-ba3e-4b4fc25e2328/media/QRadar_LEEF_Format_Guide.pdf), have special meaning to QRadar ("pre-defined event attributes").
 The pre-defined event attributes help QRadar identify fields that are shared across multiple log sources, such as IP addresses and usernames, so that these log files can be correlated with each other.

-The LEEF header generated by Cb Response Event forwarder contains the following information:
+The LEEF header generated by EDR Event forwarder contains the following information:

 ```
 LEEF:1.0|CB|CB|5.1.0.150625.500|watchlist.hit.process